Listed below are our current vacancies and training opportunities…

 APPLICATIONS

-Please email a CV and cover letter highlighting why you believe you are ideal for this position to recruitment@thelandtrust.org.uk
+Please email a CV and cover letter of no more than 800 words summarising your experience and explaining why we should consider you for this role to recruitment@thelandtrust.org.uk.

-• Closing date for applications is 5pm on Monday 8th April 2024
+• Closing date for applications is 5pm 7 February 2025.

 Candidates must be eligible to live and work in the UK.